How to Write Sex like Shakespeare!

 One word can carry a lot of meaning, something which Shakespeare knew and took advantage of.
 For example “Cunt” (= vagina).

 Yes, in both these examples the word “cunt” is hidden within the line, and it is in the performance they were made clear. (“Her CUnTs, and that is how she Pees”, and “COUNTry matters”).
-I include these examples here because the “subtlety hidden” innuendo adds both a sense of clever and removes some of the vulgarity.
+I include these examples here because the “subtlety hidden” innuendo adds both a sense of cleverness and removes some of the vulgarity.

 2: Metaphors and misunderstandings